9p4/jellyfin-plugin-sso/README.md

   - `samlClientId`: string.
 The SAML client ID.
   - `samlCertificate`: string.
 The base64 encoded SAML certificate.
   - `enabled`: boolean.
 Determines if the provider is enabled or not.
+  - `enableAuthorization`: boolean: Determines if the plugin sets permissions for the user.
+If false, the user will start with no permissions and an administrator will add permissions.
+The permissions of existing users will not be rewritten on subsequent logins.
   - `enableAllFolders`: boolean.
 Determines if the client logging in is allowed access to all folders.
   - `enabledFolders`: array of strings.
 If `enableAllFolders` is set to false, then this will be used to determine what folders the users who log in through this provider are allowed to use.
   - `roles`: array of strings.
 This validates the SAML response against the `Role` attribute.
 If a user has any of these roles, then the user is authenticated.
 Leave blank to disable role checking.
   - `adminRoles`: array of strings.
 This uses SAML response's `Role` attributes.
 If a user has any of these roles, then the user is an admin.
 Leave blank to disable (default is to not enable admin permissions).
+  - `enableFolderRoles`: boolean.
+Determines if role-based folder access should be used.
+  - `folderRoleMapping`: object in the format "role": string and "folders": array of strings.
+The user with this role will have access to the following folders if `enableFolderRoles` is enabled.
+To get the IDs of the folders, GET the `/Library/MediaFolders` URL with an API key.
+Look for the `Id` attribute.
 - GET `SAML/Del/clientId`: This removes a configuration for SAML for a given client ID.
 - GET `SAML/Get`: Lists the configurations currently available.